node-ts/bus/README.md

 ### Workflows

 Workflows orchestrate the business process logic in your application.
-Business processes are specific to your application and problem domain, and can be anything from carrying out the steps of an eCommerce site to process an order through to fulfilment, to managing a marketing campaign from start to finish.
+Business processes are specific to your application and problem domain and can be anything from carrying out the steps of an eCommerce site to process an order through to fulfilment, to managing a marketing campaign from start to finish.

 Workflows are crucial in decoupling your application and keeping the ***how to do something*** separate from the ***when to do something***.